 The UE is configured with one N3IWF address and the MCC of the country where the configured N3IWF is located as defined in TS 24.502 [48].

-If the UE determines that it is located in the country where the configured N3IWF is located, then the UE uses the configured N3IWF FQDN to select an N3IWF deployed in the SNPN.
+If the UE determines that it is located in the country where the pre-configured N3IWF FQDN used for Onboardingis located, then the UE uses the pre-configured N3IWF FQDN used for Onboarding to select an N3IWF deployed in the SNPN.

-If the UE determines that it is located in a country (called the visited country) different from the country where the configured N3IWF is located, then:
+If the UE determines that it is located in a country (called the visited country) different from the country where the pre-configured N3IWF FQDN used for Onboarding is located, then: